ClassicPress/classicpress-seo/readme.txt

 **SEO Plugin For ClassicPress**

 Classic SEO is the first SEO plugin built specifically to work with ClassicPress.
 The plugin contains many essential SEO tools to help optimize your website.

-**As this plugin is still in the development & testing stage, use it on a production site at your own risk.**

 * * *